la2050/archive/_projects/2016/youth-mentoring-and-entrepreneurship-program-for-middle-school-students.md

   - Network/relationship support
   - Quality improvement research
   - Capacity Building
+project_description: >-
+  42% of children born to parents in the bottom fifth of the economic distribution remain in the bottom as adults.
+To achieve upward mobility, we require education & life skills to succeed in today's career paths, as well as the resources, networks and tools to achieve our definitions of success.
+  Through real-world experience from venture creation, mentorship and habit adoption, WeThrive will train and equip more than 800 middle school students with the life skills & resources for upward mobility.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Suspension and expulsion rates","Truancy